skytap/well-architected-framework/resiliency/solutions/mksysb-backupandrestore.md

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/resiliency/solutions/mksysbmedia/media/mk_img2.png" width="600">

 c.
-Copy backup to Skytap LPAR (see copy methods above for mksysb)
+Copy backup to {{site.Brand}} LPAR (see copy methods above for mksysb)

 d.
-Prepare system in Skytap to restore volumes.
+Prepare system in {{site.Brand}} to restore volumes.
 Note: if you want to shrink your volumes when restoring, you should pick smaller sizes that are still sufficient for the data in the volume group.

 * Identify physical volumes associated with the volume and their sizes